mokimokheonpark/Puzzle-Bobble/README.md

 # Puzzle Bobble

-Implmentation of Puzzble Bobble Game Clone
+Puzzle Bobble is a popular arcade game where the player shoots coloured bubbles from the bottom of the screen to match bubbles of the same colour at the top of the screen.
+This project is a clone of the game, implemented using the Pygame library in Python and Object-Oriented Programming principles.

-## Overview
+## Features

-- Implemented Puzzle Bobble game clone using the Pygame library in Python.
-- Used Object-Oriented Programming principles.
+- Classic gameplay experience with simple and colourful graphics
+- Object-oriented design with modular components for easy maintenance and scalability.
-- Used Depth First Search (DFS) Algorithm for matching and popping bubbles
+- Uses Depth First Search (DFS) Algorithm for matching and popping bubbles.
+- Progressive difficulty level with the descending wall increasing the challenge.
+- Supports keyboard controls for easy gameplay.
+- Fully customizable codebase to add new features and extend the game.

 ## Dependency